2 Minute Read

-Tucked away in Western Colorado between the colorful red rock canyons and green valley sits Grand Junction, which is known as an outdoor mecca.
-Avid outdoor enthusiasts from around the country trek to GJ for rock climbing, cycling, boating, hiking, OHV'ing, hunting, and water sports.
+Tucked away in Western Colorado framed by colorful red rock canyons and green landscapes sits Grand Junction, which is known as an mecca for outdoor enthusiasts from around the country.
+Adventurists looking to avoid the crowds of other well-known destinations, trek to Grand Junction for rock climbing, cycling, mountain biking, boating, hiking, OHV'ing, hunting, and water sports.
 You may not know that Grand Junction is also home to some of the most scenic golf courses in the state.
-From challenging 18-hole championship courses to a more casual 9-hole, the area boasts 260 sunny days a year and mild winters.
-So it's possible to play nearly year-round in Grand Junction.
+From challenging 18-hole championship courses to a more casual 9-hole, the area has close to 300 sunny days a year and extremely mild winters.
+So, it's possible to swing your club year-round in Grand Junction.
 Here are four excellent options to hit the links on your next visit:

 1. Tiara Rado Golf Course